TDarkShadow/iheartnewvegas/main.md

 With all our mods and resources installed, we can finally generate our LOD.

+> ⚠️ Having too many LOD mods installed can cause **FNVLODGen** to fail at generating LOD appropriately.
+At the moment, the only scenario where I've found this to happen is at the Old Mormon Fort.

 - Run **FNVLODGen** in MO2.
 - Right click on the list of worldspaces, and click **Select All**.
+Uncheck **FreesideFortWorld "Old Mormon Fort"**.
 - Click **Generate**.
 The process will take some time.
 - After the **LOD Generator: finished (you can close this application now)** message appears, close the program.
+- Now disable the following mods:
+  - **LOD Additions and Improvements**
+  - **LOD Additions and Improvements YUP ESP Replacer**
+  - **FNV LOD Supplementation**
+  - **TCM's LOD Overhaul**
+- Run **FNVLODGen** in MO2.
+- On the list of worldspaces, check **FreesideFortWorld "Old Mormon Fort"** only.
+- Click **Generate**.
+The process will take some time.
+- After the **LOD Generator: finished (you can close this application now)** message appears, close the program.
+- Re-enabled the previously disabled LOD mods.
+Remember to adjust their load order accordingly.
 - Navigate to your **Fallout New Vegas Mods\FNVLODGen Output** folder, and make an archive out of the **textures** and **meshes** folder.
 Name it **FNVLODGen Output**.
 - Install **FNVLODGen Output** with MO2.